GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         under your control, let it go.
 It takes practice but you'll get there eventually.
         Don't let anything get on your way and prevent you from doing the things you've planned to do.
-I'm not saying for you to become a jerk, all I'm saying is to you to recognize things are under your control and you can't solve them, and stop worry about things that you can't control.
+I'm not saying for you to become a jerk, all I'm saying is to you to recognize things are under your control and solve them, and stop worry about things that you can't control.
     </p>
     <p>